przemek-nowicki/node-express-template.ts/README.md

 2. Structure your solution by components.
 There is an example user CRUD component that shows how you may build logic for your own componnents.
 3. Define your routung inside `api.ts` fiile.
 4. Describe your newly created API inside `swagger.json` file
-5. Do not change code inside the `core` directory.

 ## Testing